I Found a Home in Military Green, then Mission Continues Blue

 October 16, 2018

-By David Riera, Volunteer
+By David Riera, V

 Miami’s 1st and Broward’s 1st platoons have two unique things in mind: environmental stewardship and youth development.
 It is within this cross-sectional focus that the two platoons come together and literally build community, one nail and wooden plank at time.

 As a member of this community, I have found strength, not through the force of hands; wisdom, not through the wealth of experience; and kinship, not through the number of bodies.
-I have discovered these attributes and more, like empathy, kindness and sacrifice through their capacity to accept me as I am.
+I have discovered these attributes and more, like empathy, kindness

 My Struggle to Find Acceptance